 Top five attractions

-Journey to Alcatraz Island and shut yourself away behind those thick prison doors to discover what life must have been like for its inmates.
+Journey to Alcatraz Island and shut yourself away behind those thick prison doors to discover what life was like for its inmates.
 Tickets to visit the Rock can sell out, especially during holiday periods and at weekends, so it makes sense to book in advance.
-Tickets to the night tours get snapped up even quicker so book extra early for this haunting experience.
+Tickets to the night tours are snapped up even quicker, so book extra early to enjoy this haunting experience.

 Golden Gate Bridge

-A huge range of shops, eateries and family attractions can be found at Pier 39, though the name sticks in people's minds for the sea lions that have made a home on the floating docks.
-See the beasts lazing in the sun and enjoying the attention of visitors.
+A huge range of shops, eateries and family attractions are located at Pier 39, which is famous for the sea lions that have made their home on the floating docks.
+Take time to watch these giants of the marine world lazing in the sun.

-The biggest outside Asia, don't bypass San Francisco's Chinatown during your visit - it's an exciting and vibrant area and the only place to eat if you're craving authentic Chinese food.
+The biggest outside Asia, San Francisco's Chinatown is a must see – it's an exciting and vibrant area and the only place to go for authentic Chinese food.

-See the stretch of Lombard Street between Hyde and Leavenworth Streets that winds tightly and steeply down the hill.
-Walk or drive to see the astonishing hair-pin bends (there are eight of them) that make it the most crooked street in the world.
+The most famous stretch of Lombard Street winds tightly and steeply down the hill between Hyde and Leavenworth Streets.
+Walk or drive to see the astonishing hairpin bends (there are eight of them) that make it the wiggliest street in the world.

 Read on to discover what's on when in non-stop San Francisco...

-Northern California Cherry Blossom Festival; April: Taste the traditions of Japan in San Francisco's Japantown in spring.
+Northern California Cherry Blossom Festival; April: Head to San Francisco's Japantown in spring to taste the traditions of Japan.
 Take tea, see taiko drummers and witness parades while, of course, the glorious cherry blossoms bloom.

-San Francisco LGBT Pride Celebration; June: This city is known for celebrating its lesbian, gay, bisexual and transgender residents and visitors and nowhere is this show of love more evident than the annual Pride Parade, when thousands take to the streets to enjoy the carnival atmosphere.
+San Francisco LGBT Pride Celebration; June: This city is known for celebrating its lesbian, gay, bisexual and transgender residents and visitors.
+Nowhere is this show of love more evident than the annual Pride Parade, when thousands take to the streets to enjoy the carnival atmosphere.